lbarqueira/Front-end-Development-Resources/README.md

 [Clean CSS](https://www.cleancss.com/) | Format and Minify more than just CSS. |
 [mydevice.io](https://www.mydevice.io/#) | My device screen metrics, my browser features, compare devices. |
 [Can I use](https://caniuse.com/) | Handy charts showing which features are compatible with which browser. |
+[Nodesign.dev](https://nodesign.dev/) | A collection of tools for developers who have little to no artistic talent. |